lv1-duck/BLE-Notification-Vibrator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This Android app connects to your ESP32 device via Bluetooth Low Energy (BLE) and triggers a vibration when you receive specific notifications.
+This has potential for creative uses, like when I made it respond to clock notifications to use it like a scheduled vibration, sort of like a reminding or scheduling clip device.

 ⚠️ **Note:** This project is a work in progress.
-Many features are still under development, and some may break.
+Many features are still under development, and some features may not work.
 Contributions, suggestions, or testing feedback are welcome!

 ---